Contact us

 Qu Malai – Hoh Xil Nature Reserve

-Observe the Tibetan antelope and visit the conservation station.
+Observe the Chiru and visit the conservation station.

-You will travel to the Hoh Xil Nature Reserve to observe once again the magnificent spectacle of the Tibetan antelope migration from a viewing platform.
+You will travel to the Hoh Xil Nature Reserve to observe once again the magnificent spectacle of the Chiru migration from a viewing platform.
 This is an exclusive arrangement of ours.

-Head to the Songnda Protection Station, which is named after Songnda Jie, a person who sacrificed his life to protect Tibetan antelopes.
-Here, you will observe the daily operations of the protection station and have conversations with its staff to learn about the habits and migration routes of Tibetan antelopes, as well as the development and implementation of the Tibetan antelope protection project.
+Head to the Songnda Protection Station, which is named after Songnda Jie, a person who sacrificed his life to protect Chiru.
+Here, you will observe the daily operations of the protection station and have conversations with its staff to learn about the habits and migration routes of Chiru, as well as the development and implementation of the Chiru protection project.

 DAY 9